Oil slips on oversupply worries despite OPEC deal

 Collective output by OPEC and other producers will be held around 1.8 million barrels per day (bpd) below its level at the end of last year.

-But the cutbacks have yet to make drain inventories by a significant degree and prices fell after the OPEC deal was announced.
+But the cutbacks have yet to drain inventories significantly and prices fell after the OPEC deal was announced.

 “Investors haven’t made up their minds if OPEC has done enough to balance supply and demand,” said Carsten Fritsch, senior commodities analyst at Commerzbank in Frankfurt.